 Now we come to a set of four Good Practice Principles related to the Community dimension of high-impact professional learning.
 The Community dimension recognizes that powerful professional learning processes operate collectively as well as individually.
 The most vibrant learning often involves social processes, and this holds true for professionals as well as our students.
 Engaged professional community can support individual learning and growth.
 And the collective process can be crucial in building a larger culture focused on learning and teaching.
 How do effective professional learning programs bring educators into community, to collaborate for change?
 Who needs to be engaged?
 What key principles should guide the design of professional learning communities?
-We encourage you to consider these questions and the group processes designed for your own campus programs as you explore these Principles and the associated Worksheets.
+We encourage you to it when a meeting or workshop is well planned, with clear guidance or instructions and well-conceived collaborative processes.
+This builds the trust essential for full engagement in the change process.
+We encourage program leaders to consider these questions and the group processes designed for your own campus programs as you explore these Principles and the associated Worksheets.

-Principles of Good Practice
+Principles of Good Practice Community Dimension

-Community Dimension

 - Create Supportive Professional Communities

 - Involve All Sectors of the Professoriate

 - Bridge Boundaries

-- · Learn From and With Students
+- Learn From and With Students

-36 Scott, W., Lemus, D., Knotts, G., & Oh, J. (2016).
+Scott, W., Lemus, D., Knotts, G., & Oh, J. (2016).
 Why learner-centered new faculty orientations matter: Organizational culture and faculty retention.
 Journal of Faculty Development, 30(1), 15-22.